Causal Consistency for Reversible Multiparty Protocols: Reversible Multiparty Protocols

-Together with local types with history, the following notion of type context allows us to record the current protocol state: \begin{definition} Let $k, k', \ldots$ denote fresh name identifiers.
-We define \textit{type contexts} as (local) types with one hole, denoted ``$\bullet$'':
+Together with local types with history, the following notion of type context allows us to record the current protocol state: \begin{defi} We define \textit{type contexts} as (local) types with one hole, denoted `$\bullet$':

-\end{definition} Type contexts $k.\ctx{T}$ and $(\loc,\loc_1,\loc_2).\ctx{T}$ will be instrumental in formalizing reversibility of name applications and thread spawning, respectively, which are not described by local types.
+\end{defi} Type contexts $\kappa.\ctx{T}$ and $(\loc,\loc_1,\loc_2).\ctx{T}$ will be instrumental in formalizing reversibility of name applications and thread spawning, respectively, which are not described by local types.

-Abstraction passing can implement a form of \emph{session delegation}, for received abstractions $\abs{x}{P}$ can contain free session names (indexed by participant identities).
+As already mentioned, abstraction passing can represent name passing in a fully abstract way (cf.~\cite{KPY2016,DBLP:journals/iandc/KouzapasPY19}).
+Such a representation suffices to implement a form of \emph{session delegation}, by including free session names (indexed by participant identities) in the body of an abstraction (cf. Betty's implementation, discussed above).
 The following definition identifies those names: